Wildflower-Condominium-Association/Wildflower-Governing-Documents/declarations (original).md

 RECORDING INFORMATION
 Film 1322
 Reception No. 647944
 Date; September 21, 1984
 Time: 3:49 p.m.

 THE CONDOMINIUM DECLARATION FOR THE WILDFLOWER CONDOMINIUMS

 Copyright © 1984
 By William A. Love
 All Rights Reserved

 TABLE OF CONTENTS

 PREAMBLE

-ONE		DEFINITIONS
+ONE: DEFINITIONS
 1.1 Articles
 1.2 Assessments
 1.3 Association
 1.4 Board of Directors
 1.5 Bylaws
 1.6 Common Elements
 1.7 Common Expenses
 1.8 Condominium Apartment
 1.9 Condominium Project
 1.10 Condominium Unit
 1.11 Declarant
 1.12 Declaration
 1.13 First Mortgagee
 1.14 Guest
 1.15 Limited Common Elements
 1.16 Managing Agent
 1.17 Member
 1.18 Owner
 1.19 Person
 1.20 Rules
 1.21 The Buildings
 1.22 The Map
 1.23 VA and/or FHA Approval

-TWO		NATURE AND INCIDENTS OF CONDOMINIUM OWNERSHIP
+TWO: NATURE AND INCIDENTS OF CONDOMINIUM OWNERSHIP
 2.1 Division into Units, Estates of an Owner
 2.2 Title
 2.3 Description of a Condominium Unit
 2.4 Apartment Boundaries
 2.5 Right to Combine Units
 2.6 Physical Boundaries
 2.7 Inseparability of a Unit
 2.8 No Partition
 2.9 Separate Taxation
 2.10 Limited Common Elements
-2.11 Compliance with Provisions of Declaration, Articles and Bylaws of the Association 2.12 Liens Against Condominium Apartments - Removal From Lien - Effect of Part Payment 2.13 Sale of a Condominium Unit
+2.11 Compliance with Provisions of Declaration, Articles and Bylaws of the Association
+2.12 Liens Against Condominium Apartments - Removal From Lien - Effect of Part Payment
+2.13 Sale of a Condominium Unit
 2.14 Restrictions on Mortgaging Units
 2.15 Parking Spaces
 2.16 Garage Spaces
 2.17 Storage Spaces
 2.18 Basement Spaces

-THREE	VARIOUS RIGHTS AND EASEMENTS
+THREE: VARIOUS RIGHTS AND EASEMENTS
 3.1 Owner's Rights in Limited Common Elements
-3.2 Owner's Easement for Access, Support, and Utilities 3.3 Easements for Encroachments
+3.2 Owner's Easement for Access, Support, and Utilities
+3.3 Easements for Encroachments
-3.4 Easements in Condominium Apartments for Repair, Maintenance and Emergencies 3.5 Emergency Easements
+3.4 Easements in Condominium Apartments for Repair, Maintenance and Emergencies
+3.5 Emergency Easements
 3.6 Utility Easements
 3.7 Declarant's Easements
 3.8 Solar Easements
 3.9 Recording Data Regarding Easements
 3.10 Sump Pump Maintenance Easement
 3.11 Easements Deemed Appurtenant

-FOUR	THE ASSOCIATION
+FOUR: THE ASSOCIATION
 4.1 General Purposes and Powers
 4.2 Board of Directors
 4.3 Articles and Bylaws
 4.4 Membership
 4.5 Voting Rights
 4.6 Indemnification
 4.7 Association Agreements
 4.8 Certain Rights and Obligations of the Association

-FIVE	ASSESSMENTS
+FIVE: ASSESSMENTS
-5.1 Creation of the Lien and Personal Obligation of the Assessment 5.2 Purpose of Assessments
+5.1 Creation of the Lien and Personal Obligation of the Assessment
+5.2 Purpose of Assessments
 5.3 Basis of Assessment
 5.4 Special Assessments
-5.5 Notice and Quorum Needed to Levy a Special Assessment 5.6 Uniform Manner of Assessment
+5.5 Notice and Quorum Needed to Levy a Special Assessment
+5.6 Uniform Manner of Assessment
-5.7 Date of Commencement of Assessments; Prorations 5.8 Due Dates, Non-Payment of Assessments, Remedies of the Association 5.9 Declarant's Obligations
+5.7 Date of Commencement of Assessments; Prorations
+5.8 Due Dates, Non-Payment of Assessments, Remedies of the Association
+5.9 Declarant's Obligations
 5.10 Working Capital Fund
 5.11 No Offsets

-SIX	RESTRICTIVE COVENANTS AND OBLIGATIONS
+SIX: RESTRICTIVE COVENANTS AND OBLIGATIONS
 6.1 Use and Occupancy of Condomimiun Apartments
 6.2 Use of the Common Elements
 6.3 Pets Within the Project
 6.4 Nuisances
 6.5 No Unsightliness
 6.6 Prohibition of Certain Activities
 6.7 Antennas
 6.8 Restrictions on Signs
 6.9 Owner Caused Damages
 6.10 Waiver of Summary Abatement
 6.11 Parking and the Use of the Parking Spaces
 6.12 Use of the Garage Spaces
 6.13 Use of the Storage Spaces

-SEVEN	INSURANCE
+SEVEN: INSURANCE
 7.1 Authority to Purchase/General Requirements
 7.2 Hazard Insurance
 7.3 Liability Insurance
 7.4 Fidelity Insurance
 7.5 Additional Insurance
 7.6 Payment of Insurance Premiums
 7.7 Separate Insurance

-EIGHT	MAINTENANCE, REPAIR, REPLACEMENT, ADDITIONS AND ALTERATIONS 8.1 By the Association
+EIGHT: MAINTENANCE, REPAIR, REPLACEMENT, ADDITIONS AND ALTERATIONS
+8.1 By the Association
 8.2 By the Owner
 8.3 Schedule of Maintenance Responsibilities
 8.4 Manner of Repair and Replacement
-8.5 Additions, Alterations or Improvements by the Owners (Architectural Control) 8.6 Private Patios
+8.5 Additions, Alterations or Improvements by the Owners (Architectural Control)
+8.6 Private Patios

-NINE	DAMAGE, DESTRUCTION, CONDEMNATION AND OBSOLESCENCE 9.1 Association as Attorney-in-Fact
+NINE: DAMAGE, DESTRUCTION, CONDEMNATION AND OBSOLESCENCE
+9.1 Association as Attorney-in-Fact
 9.2 Damage, Destruction, Reconstruction and Repair
 9.3 Condemnation
 9.4 Reorganization/Reallocation
 9.5 Obsolescence and Reconstruction

-TEN		TERMINATION OF THE CONDOMINIUM PROJECT
+TEN: TERMINATION OF THE CONDOMINIUM PROJECT
 10.1 Vote of Owners and First Mortgagees
 10.2 Termination Agreement
 10.3 Sale of The Project
 10.4 Project not to be Sold
 10.5 Determination of Owner's Interests
 10.6 Distribution to Owners

-ELEVEN	CERTAIN RIGHTS OF THE FIRST MORTGAGEES
+ELEVEN: CERTAIN RIGHTS OF THE FIRST MORTGAGEES
 11.1 Entitlement
 11.2 Restrictions on Amendments
 11.3 Special FHLMC Provisions
 11.4 Books and Records

-TWELVE	EXPANSION
+TWELVE: EXPANSION
 12.1 Reservation of Right to Expand
-12.2 Supplemental Declarations and Supplemental Condominium Maps 12.3 Expansion of Definitions
+12.2 Supplemental Declarations and Supplemental Condominium Maps
+12.3 Expansion of Definitions
 12.4 Declaration Operative on New Properties
 12.5 Interests Upon Enlargements
 12.6 Taxes, Assessments and Other Liens
 12.7 Project Treated as a Whole

-THIRTEEN	DURATION AND AMENDMENTS
+THIRTEEN: DURATION AND AMENDMENTS
 13.1 Duration
 13.2 Amendments
 13.3 Special Amendments

-FOURTEEN	GENERAL PROVISIONS
+FOURTEEN: GENERAL PROVISIONS
 14.1 Right of Action
 14.2 Supplemental to Law
 14.3 Successors and Assigns
 14.4 Temporary Use by the Declarant
 14.5 Severability
 14.6 No Waiver
 14.7 Registration by Owner of Mailing Address
 14.8 Attorneys' Fees and Costs
 14.9 Captions
 14.10 Numbers and Genders

-Exhibit A	Legal Description of the Real Property Submitted to The Wildflower Condominium Regime
+Exhibit A: Legal Description of the Real Property Submitted to The Wildflower Condominium Regime

-Exhibit B	Schedule of Percentage Interests in the Common Elements
+Exhibit B: Schedule of Percentage Interests in the Common Elements

-Exhibit C	Schedule of Maintenance Responsibilities
+Exhibit C: Schedule of Maintenance Responsibilities

-Exhibit D	Legal Description of the Real Property Which May Be Submitted to The Wildflower Condominium Regime in Later Phases
+Exhibit D: Legal Description of the Real Property Which May Be Submitted to The Wildflower Condominium Regime in Later Phases

-Exhibit E	The Recording Data for Easements Affecting The Project
+Exhibit E: The Recording Data for Easements Affecting The Project

 THE CONDOMINIUM DECLARATION FOR THE WILDFLOWER CONDOMINIUMS